 In any consultation, the Osteopath will review symptoms a patient is experiencing including aches and pains, stresses or emotional issues.
 In treatment, the Osteopath will explore and treat areas of dysfunction in the anatomy and physiology that may be linked to any of these areas.
 Patients often report immediate improvements in many different symptoms after a treatment.

 Osteopaths will also look at giving you the proper exercises for your recovery and maintenance.
 They work with your strengths and weaknesses to create a regime that is easy to maintain.

 Osteopaths treat people not conditions.

-Attila Kruchio, Osteopath
+Attila Kruchio, Osteopath in Papakura

 Originally from Hungary, Attila gained his Osteopathic skill set from Unitec, Auckland after completing a Master of Osteopathy and Bachelor of Applied Science (Human biology) degree.
 During his studies he excelled and was awarded an all-round achievement by Osteopaths NZ.
 Attila believes that with good hands-on osteopathic techniques combined with an in-depth knowledge of anatomy …

 Grace gained her Osteopathic qualification from the Unitec Institute of Technology after completing the Bachelor of Applied Science in Human Biology and Master of Osteopathy focusing on health literacy interventions in New Zealand, Australia and Canada.
 She is of Samoan descent and grew up there prior to moving to New Zealand to pursue a career …

 Marcelo Siqueira , Brazilian /British citizen has gained his Masters degree in Osteopathic and Naturopath Medicine at the British college of Osteopathic and Naturopath Medicine (BCOM) London-UK.
 After a qualification in sports science degree in Brazil he has been working as personal trainer as well as swimming teacher and capoeira Master for over 10 years …